stenglein-lab/2018_Todos_Santos/exercises/download_exercise.md

 You can use the cat (or less) commands to output the contents of these files on the server:
 ```
+# make sure you are in the appropriate directory and copy the files over
+cd ~/ts_working
+cp ../TodosSantos/NC_007398* .

 cat NC_007398.fasta
 cat NC_007398.gb